nexrfundev/nexr/README.md

 4. Under **Source**, select the branch you want to use (e.g., `main`) and the folder (`/root`).
 5. Click **Save**.

-Your project page will be available at `https://yourusername.github.io/nexr/`.

 ---

 ### Step 4: Customize Your Project Page (Optional)